openSUSE/cooverview/README.md

 # cooverview
-Container Overview - A simple CGI script to read container information from a docker registry and display it
+Container Overview - A simple CGI script to read container information from an OCI container registry and display it